ros2hp/grmgr/README.md

 ## grmgp Coding Examples.

-In the example code segment below we have the same scenario as the previous example but this time it incorporates gmgr to scale a component called "data-propagation" to a maximum of 10 concurrent goroutines.
+In the code snippet below we have the same scenario as in the previous example but this time it incorporates  **_grmgr_** to throttle the number of concurrent goroutines of processsDP to the limit specified in New configuration.

 ```
+	. . .

-		throttleDP := grmgr.New("data-propagation", 10)
+	throttleDP := grmgr.New("data-propagation", 10)  // configure a new grmgr throttle.
+Set the max parallelism to 10.

-		for node := range ch {
+	for node := range ch {                     // wait for node data on channel.

-			throttleDP.Control()                // wait for a response from grmgr to proceed
+		throttleDP.Control()               // wait for a response from grmgr to proceed.

-			go processDP(throttleDP, node)
+		go processDP(throttleDP, node)     // non-blocking.
+Instantiate processDP as a goroutine.

 	}

-		limiterDP.Wait()
+	limiterDP.Wait()                           // wait for all processDP goroutines to finish.
+	. . .
 ```

 The Control() method will block when the number of concurrent groutines exceeds the ceiling value of the Limiter.
 When one of the goroutines finish Control() will be immedidately unblocked.